-Tree Plantation Program: The college actively participates in tree planting initiatives both on and off campus, often in neighboring villages.
+Tree Plantation Program: The college actively participates in tree planting initiatives both on and off campus, often in neighbouring villages.
+On World Environment Day, the entire college community engages in tree planting, and every department actively participates in this endeavor.